Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold: Results

 \subsection{The shape parameter}

-As seen in \cite{Musco:2018rwt,Escriva:2019phb,Musco:2020jjb} the threshold for PBHs depends on the shape of the cosmological perturbation, characterized by the width of the peak of the compaction function $\mathcal{C}(r)$ defined in \Eq{C definition}, measured by a dimensionless parameter defined as \beq \alpha \equiv -\frac{r^2_\mathrm{m}\mathcal{C}^{\prime\prime}(r_\mathrm{m})}{4\mathcal{C}(r_\mathrm{m})} . \eeq The radius $r_\mathrm{m}$ is the characteristic comoving scale of the perturbation, where the compaction function has a peak, corresponding to the location where the apparent horizon of a black hole will form during the collapse if the height of the peak, which is measuring the perturbation amplitude $\delta$, is larger than the threshold $\delta_c$.
+As seen in \cite{Musco:2018rwt,Escriva:2019phb,Musco:2020jjb} the threshold for PBHs depends on the shape of the cosmological perturbation, characterized by the width of the peak of the compaction function $\mathcal{C}(r)$ defined in \Eq{C definition}, measured by a dimensionless parameter $\alpha$ defined as \beq \alpha \equiv -\frac{r^2_\mathrm{m}\mathcal{C}^{\prime\prime}(r_\mathrm{m})}{4\mathcal{C}(r_\mathrm{m})} . \eeq The radius $r_\mathrm{m}$ is the characteristic comoving scale of the perturbation, identified where the compaction function has a peak, corresponding to the the location where the gravitational filed reaches its maximum.
+The apparent horizon of a black hole forms in this region during the collapse if the height of the peak, measuring the perturbation amplitude $\delta$, is larger than a threshold $\delta_\mathrm{c}$.

-In general for larger values of $\alpha$ the peak of the compaction function becomes sharper while the peak of the energy density perturbation gets broader, whereas for smaller values of $\alpha$ we have the opposite behavior.
-The strict relation between the shape of the compaction function and the shape of the energy density perturbation is related to the Birkhoff theorem, where the collapse is mainly affected by the matter distribution inside the region forming the black hole, which is determined just by one parameter, plus very small second order corrections induced by the shape of the perturbation outside this region~\cite{Musco:2018rwt}.
+For larger values of $\alpha$ the peak of the compaction function becomes sharper while the peak of the energy density perturbation gets broader, whereas for smaller values of $\alpha$ we have the opposite behavior.
+The strict relation between the shape of the compaction function and the shape of the energy density perturbation is related to the Birkhoff theorem, where the collapse is mainly affected by the matter distribution inside the region forming the black hole, characterized just by one parameter, plus very small second order corrections induced by the shape of the perturbation outside this region~\cite{Musco:2018rwt}.

 Looking at the quasi homogeneous solution derived in \Sec{initial} we have \beq \mathcal{C}(r) \simeq \frac{r^2}{r^2_\mathrm{m}}\tilde{M} + O(\epsilon^2) = \frac{2}{3}\mathcal{K}(r)r^2 \eeq which is a generalization of the expression for the isotropic solution, replacing $K(r)$ with $\mathcal{K}(r)$.
 The value of $r_\mathrm{m}$ is computed imposing $\mathcal{C}^\prime(r_\mathrm{m})=0$, which gives \beq \mathcal{K}(r_\mathrm{m}) + \frac{r_\mathrm{m}}{2}\mathcal{K}^\prime(r_\mathrm{m}) = 0 . \eeq Using \Eq{Effective Curvature Profile2}, we can explicitly write \Eq{r_m definition} as \beq K(r_\mathrm{m}) + \frac{r_\mathrm{m}}{2} K^\prime(r_\mathrm{m}) = \frac{ \lambda} {r^2_\mathrm{m}} \Phi(a) \left[ \mathcal{F}(r_\mathrm{m}) + \frac{r_\mathrm{m}}{2} \mathcal{F}^\prime(r_\mathrm{m})\right] . \eeq